hfoley03/SERG-Shifting-Euclidean-Rhythm-Generator/doc/README.md

 # SERG: Shifting Euclidean Rhythm Generator

-SERG is a music composition tool inspired by Steve Reichs concept of phase shifting rhythms.
+**SERG is a music composition tool inspired by Steve Reich's concept of phase shifting rhythms.**

+**It uses Godfried Toussaint's Euclidean Rhythms to create unique musical beats that change over time as they shift in and out of phase.**

 ## Introduction

 ### What are Phase Shifting Rhythms

-Phase Shifting Rhythms is the name we have given to a technique that Steve Reich used across his discography.
+Phase Shifting Rhythms is the name we have given to a technique that Steve Reich uses across his discography.

 To explain the concept we will take his piece “Clapping Music for Two Performers” as an example:
 * The piece starts with both performers clapping a 1 bar rhythm in unison, repeated 12 times.